mrdavtan/NewsCollector/README.md

 # NewsCollector Retriever

 This project is an adaptation of the **NewsCollector** package by elisemercury.
-It has been modified to run as a cron job on a daily basis to collect news articles and save them as JSON files.
-The collected data is intended to be used by other programs for automating the creation of datasets and running graph visualizations.
+It has been modified to run as a cron job and save them as JSON files.

 ## Features